SistemBasisData2023/RestoMatic/README.md

 ### 5. `Reviews`

-This table is designed to store customer ratings for specific menus
+This table is designed to store customer ratings for specific menus.

 ```
 1. id